aristanetworks/avd/docs/pyavd/simple_example_5_x.md

 )

 if TYPE_CHECKING:
-    # Importing internal objects only for type hinting.
+    # Importing internal objects only for type hinting to improve script readability.
     from pyavd._eos_designs.eos_designs_facts.schema import EosDesignsFacts
     from pyavd import ValidationResult

-# 'generate_inventory' is a module which generates a test inventory
+# 'generate_inventory' is a module which generates a test inventory.
 # This should be replaced with something that reads a proper inventory like the Ansible inventory.
 from generate_inventory import generate_hostvars